 Do you have certain apps that you always open as soon as you restart or log in to your Mac?
 If so, it might be a good idea to make those apps auto-start upon logging in to your Mac.
 Thankfully, it’s very easy to add and remove auto-start items using System Preferences.

-Why would you want to automatically launch apps on starting your Mac?
+Why would you want to automatically launch apps when starting your Mac?

 Every morning when I boot my Mac, I always go through the routine of launching the same apps.
 In my case, Safari, Mail, Tweetbot, Slack and the Messages app.
 Over the course of a year, this probably amounts to several minutes just spent launching the exact same apps every single day.
 It doesn’t make sense to not automate this.